po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/16-Stu_Sessions/README.md

 * It's done when after I am logged in, I am able to view the exhibition page, which is not accessible if not logged in.

-* It's done when I can go from the exhibition page to a painting's detail page without losing my logged in status.
+* It's done when I can navigate from the exhibition page to a painting's detail page without losing my logged in status.

 ## Assets